-The statistic reflects the different ethnicities living in the United States as of 2012.
-At this time, an estimated 63 percent of the total population in the U.S. were Caucasian.
+The statistic reflects the different ethnicities living in the United States as of 2014.
+As of 2014, about 17.4 percent of the U.S. population were of Hispanic origin.

 Ethnic groups in the U.S.